-The Compensation Committee is composed of Mark Bailey (chair), James Harris and Alan Edwards, all of whom are independent directors, applying the definition set out in section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110") and under Section 803A of the NYSE American Company Guide.
+The Compensation Committee is composed of James Harris (chair), Mark Bailey and Alan Edwards, all of whom are independent directors, applying the definition set out in section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").
 Each member of the Compensation Committee has served on various other public company boards, which gives them sufficient direct experience in executive compensation to assist them in making decisions about the suitability of the Company's compensation practices and policies.
 For a description of each committee member's experience, see "Item 6.
 Directors, Senior Management and Employees - A. Directors and Senior Management" above.